 Principle of least privilege is the concept that is widely adopted among organisations and it is the recommended best practice especially among financial institutions who have to ensure PCI DSS compliance.
 What the Principle of Least privilege says is that any user, program or service should only have access to what it requires, in order to achieve its task.

 For example, a database read-only user should only be able to connect to a database directly without having access to the operating system shell.
 Similarly, a programmer whose job is to make changes to the code, should not have access to administration and financial data.

 Why is the Principle of least privilege important?

-To truly understand the impact of the principle of least privilege, let’s take an example of a cyber-attack scenario.
+In order to truly understand the impact of the principle of least privilege, let’s take an example of a cyber attack scenario.

 Assume that an organisation’s human resource employee (low-privileged user) opened an email that seems to be a job application.
-The email looks harmless and contains an attachment that seems to be the applicant’s resume.
-When the employee opens the MS Word attachment, it contains a hidden macro that gives persistent control of the employee’s system to the attacker.
+The email looks harmless and contains an attachment that seems to be the resume of the applicant.
+When the employee opens the MS Word attachment it actually contains a hidden macro which gives persistent control of the employee’s system to the attacker.

-Now, if the employee’s account had been of administrative privileges, the attacker has significantly more options and room to perform lateral movement and compromise the whole network.
+Now if the employee’s account would have been of administrative privileges, the attacker has significantly more options and room to perform lateral movement and compromise the whole network.
 But since the employee had a low-privileged account, the breach can be contained to some extent and remediated when discovered by security analysts

 What is Privileged Identity Management (PIM)?

-The Privileged Identity Management (PIM) solution provides the IT administrators of an organisation with the ability to assign, control, and manage accesses and permissions assigned to that organisation’s users.
+Privileged Identity Management (PIM) solution provides the IT administrators of an organisation with the ability to assign, control, manage accesses and permissions that are assigned to the users of that organisation.